Anselme Jourdain

-Anselme Louis Bernard Bréchillet-Jourdain (28 November 1731, Paris – 16 January 1816, Paris, aged 84), was a French dentist and surgeon.
+Anselme Louis Bernard Bréchillet-Jourdain (28 November 1731, Paris – 16 January 1816, Paris) was a French dentist and surgeon.
 The orientalist Amable Jourdain was his son.

 Biography

 Jourdain was one of the most distinguished Frenchmen in the study and practice of dentistry.
 He long cooperated in the writing of the medical journal was not a stranger to the Histoire de l'anatomie by Portal.

 Jourdain, who had not limited himself exclusively to the study of dentistry, carefully cultivated all parts of medicine, and was not devoid of erudition.
 He even provided some articles to l'Année littéraire, by Fréron.